Does your high school student need a MacBook?

 Price (pain) points

-MacBooks can be fairly pricey.
-While you'll get the longest life out of a top-of-the-line, current year MacBook Air, Apple provides certified refurbished MacBooks at a bit of a discount.
-It's not that impressive, and if you went on sites like eBay, you might be able to get an even better deal.
+MacBooks can be fairly pricey, no doubt about it.
+Even the base-model MacBook Air with M1, which is still being sold by Apple, costs over $1,000 brand new with taxes.
+While you'll get the longest life out of a top-of-the-line, current year MacBook Air, Apple does sell certified refurbished MacBooks at a bit of a discount.
+It's not that impressive, and if you went on sites like Amazon or eBay, you might be able to get an even better deal.
 But when you buy through Apple, you know that you'll be getting a "like new" experience at a bit of a discount.

 Refurbished items arrive with complete documentation, and every unit has been rigorously inspected to meet Apple's quality standards.
 Getting a refurbished Mac is a lot like getting one brand new.
 If you're so inclined, you can even get an AppleCare protection plan with an extended warranty, just as you can with a new Mac.